Skip to main content

 grant:

-- module: workspace
+- module: filesystem

 actions: [write, read, edit, glob, grep, delete]